Jeff Lebo

 Jeffrey Brian Lebo (born October 5, 1966) is an American basketball coach and former player who is an assistant coach for his alma mater, North Carolina.
-He was previously the head men's basketball coach at East Carolina (2010-2017), Auburn University (2004–2010), the University of Tennessee at Chattanooga (2002–04), and Tennessee Tech (1998–2002).
+He was previously the head men's basketball coach at East Carolina (2010–2017), Auburn University (2004–2010), the University of Tennessee at Chattanooga (2002–2004), and Tennessee Tech (1998–2002).

 Before becoming a head coach, he spent a total of eight years as an assistant coach at South Carolina, Vanderbilt, and East Tennessee State.
 He also spent a season as an assistant with the Greensboro Swarm of the NBA G League.

+Formative years

 Lebo was born in Carlisle, Pennsylvania.
 As a high school player, he played for his father, Dave Lebo, at Carlisle High School, where he was a McDonald's All-American.
 The elder Lebo would later serve as an assistant to his son, at Auburn.

-As a collegian, Lebo was a 4-year starter (1986–1989) while playing for legendary coach Dean Smith at the University of North Carolina.
+As a collegian, Lebo was a four-year starter (1986–1989) while playing for legendary coach Dean Smith at the University of North Carolina.
 While at Carolina, Lebo set the Tar Heel record for most consecutive free throws made (41 from January 3 to March 12, 1989), the most assists in a single game (17 vs. Chattanooga on November 18, 1988) and (at the time) had the highest career free throw shooting percentage (.839) in Tar Heel history (currently fifth all time) and was third in Tar Heel history with 580 assists (currently tenth all time).

 Lebo was also an Academic All American and graduated in 1989 with a degree in Business Administration.

-After leaving the Tar Heels, Lebo had a brief NBA career as a member of the San Antonio Spurs during the 1989-90 season, appearing in four games.
+After leaving the Tar Heels, Lebo had a brief NBA career as a member of the San Antonio Spurs during the 1989–90 season, appearing in four games.